Save Money and Time: A Simple Guide to Washing Your Car

 If your car has bird droppings, dead bugs, sap, or other hard-to-clean stains on the paintwork, apply car wash soap directly to these stains before giving it a full wash.

-You’ll need to use a car detailing soap and have at least two buckets on hand – simply use one bucket for soapy water and the other to wring or rinse your microfiber towel out.
+You’ll need to use car detailing soap and have at least two buckets on hand.
+Simply use one bucket for soapy water and the other to wring or rinse your microfiber towel.

 Don’t use dish soap.
-It is hard on the rubber components of your car, plus it can remove your car’s wax coat.
+It is hard on your car’s rubber components and can remove its wax coat.

 Another effective option is to use a hose to spray soap all over the car and then leave it to dry.